There is an alternative. We can do better than banking

 Who stands behind The End of Banking?

-The other author is Jürg Müller, who has chosen an academic path.
-He holds an M.Phil. in economics from the University of Cambridge and a Ph.D. in economics from ETH Zurich.
-In his research, he investigated the impact of banking regulation on macroeconomic stability and welfare – parts of his thesis have been published in the Journal of Economic Theory.
-He is now an economics editor at Neue Zürcher Zeitung, the Swiss newspaper of record.
+The other author is Jürg Müller, an economist.
+He holds two B.A. degrees from the University of St. Gallen, an M.Phil. in economics from the University of Cambridge, and a Ph.D. from ETH Zurich.
+In his research, he investigated the impact of banking regulation on macroeconomic stability and welfare.
+Parts of his thesis were published in the Journal of Economic Theory.

-The two authors have met while attending university, but lost touch with each other in the years after due to their different career choices.
+The authors came to know each other during their undergraduate studies.
+They lost touch in the years after due to their different career choices.
 In 2011, their paths crossed again in a London pub.
-Disappointed by how their peers in banking and academia dealt with the financial crisis, they decided to set forth on a writing journey together.
-In The End of Banking, they share their complementary insights into the workings of banking.
+Disappointed by how their peers in banking and academia handled the financial crisis of 2008, they decided to set forth on a writing journey together.

 Neither of us has any political affiliations, and we are not tied by financial interests.